whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 The output (directory path) should match the location you are working in today, and this folder should also contain the files named `inflammation_data.csv` and `sample.csv`.
-If you see an error message at any point, first check the command matches that in the tutorial exactly and that you haven't accidentally missed an earlier command out.
+If you get an error while typing the command into the terminal, first check the command matches that in the tutorial exactly and that you haven't accidentally missed an earlier command out.
 Pay particular attention to lower/upper case letters, underscores, dashes or dots in function or object names, and that brackets and quotes are correctly paired.
+If you see an error message when running chunks in the R markdown document, it is probably that you accidentally changed that code.
+Close the file without saving then reload it.
 If you can't spot the problem or have a question at any point, please don't hesitate to ask!

-## Helpful Tips
+## General Helpful Tips

 -   Enter your commands in the top-left panel of RStudio (a text editor) as this means they can be saved to keep a record of what you have